 This sketching tool for digital art from Google is on the simpler end of the spectrum.
 Users may benefit from AutoDraw’s ability to assist them generate stunning drawings by combining the power of machine learning with the works of talented artists.

-AutoDraw is intuitive enough to understand what you are attempting to draw and provide recommendations based on those drawings.
+AutoDraw is an online digital art maker intuitive enough to understand what you are attempting to draw and provide recommendations based on those drawings.
 This is a very useful tool for use with schoolchildren and other pupils.
 It is simple and straightforward to use, and it is compatible with a variety of platforms and devices.

 There is no need to sign up, and installation is not necessary.
 To get started doodling with AutoDraw, all you have to do is go to the homepage and click on the Draw tool.